Aubrey McClendon: Philanthropy and community involvement

 McClendon made sizable donations to and served on the board of directors for many municipal and private organizations in Oklahoma City, including the Boathouse District and Boathouse Foundation, The McClendon Family Boys and Girls Club of OKC, the Oklahoma City Chamber of Commerce, Oklahoma State Fair and Oklahoma City Public Schools.
-He donated to Oklahoma City arts organizations, including the Lyric Theatre, Oklahoma City Ballet, Oklahoma Museum of Art, Arts Council of Oklahoma City, the Oklahoma Heritage Foundation and the Oklahoma City Philharmonic.
+He donated to Oklahoma City arts organizations, including the Lyric Theatre, Oklahoma City Ballet, Oklahoma City Museum of Art, Arts Council of Oklahoma City, the Oklahoma Heritage Foundation and the Oklahoma City Philharmonic.

-From 2011 on, McClendon hosted an annual event for local Boy Scouts at his Arcadia Farm property.
+From 2011 on, McClendon hosted an annual event for local Boy Scouts of America at his Arcadia Farm property.
 He donated approximately $15 million to Duke University and $12.5 million to the University of Oklahoma.

 Honors and awards

 McClendon was inducted into the Oklahoma Heritage Foundation's Oklahoma Hall of Fame in 2007, and in 2009, he was a top finalist for CEO of the Year at the Platts Global Energy Awards.

-In 2010, U.S. Steel Tubular Products, Inc., a subsidiary of United States Steel Corporation, gave McClendon the Chief Roughneck Award, which honors the lifetime achievements of petroleum industry leaders.
+In 2010, U.S. Steel Tubular Products, a subsidiary of U.S. Steel, gave McClendon the Chief Roughneck Award, which honors the lifetime achievements of petroleum industry leaders.

-In 2011, he was awarded the Ernst & Young National Entrepreneur of the Year in Energy, Cleantech and Natural Resources.
-In 2013, the Heritage Hall Alumni Association named McClendon, who graduated in 1977, the recipient of its Distinguished Alumni Award.
+In 2011, McClendon was awarded the Ernst & Young National Entrepreneur of the Year in Energy, Cleantech and Natural Resources.
+In 2013, the Heritage Hall School Alumni Association named McClendon, who graduated in 1977, the recipient of its Distinguished Alumni Award.

+Lobbying and natural gas advocacy

+In 2004, then CEO McClendon contributed $450,000 to the campaign of Tom Corbett for attorney general of Pennsylvania.
+These funds were cited as the reason Corbett won the election, with a narrow margin.
+When Corbett eventually became governor of Pennsylvania, he was very supportive of Chesapeake's fracking activity in Pennsylvania, and Pennsylvania was the only state without a severance tax on drillers, despite the fact that the budget for education was being reduced.

+In 2008, then CEO McClendon formed American Clean Skies Foundation, a non-profit foundation focused on selling the virtues of natural gas.
+The foundation was funded by the company and by McClendon.
+The foundation was criticized for doing nothing but pushing Congress to pass policies that benefited the company and McClendon's business interests.